kwart/presentations/josef_cacek_cv.md

 # Josef Cacek

 Java developer with extensive knowledge of Java EE focusing on security components in the Java ecosystem.
-Open-source software enthusiast and contributor or author in several projects.
+Open source software enthusiast and contributor or author in several projects.

 Specialties:
 * Java